 Nicks’ debut solo album, “Bella Donna,” was released in 1981 and is certified quadruple-platinum.
 Eight of her other solo releases have also reached platinum status.
 The “Edge of Seventeen” singer’s latest solo tour, the 24 Karat Gold tour, grossed an estimated $25 million.

-Nicks reunited with her old bandmates for a European tour in 2018; she’s set to perform as a solo act at a number of festivals in the coming year.
+Nicks reunited with her old bandmates for a European tour in 2018, and is still touring as a solo artist.

 9. Paul Simon: Simon & Garfunkel

 Net worth: $75 million

 Before recording as a solo artist, Paul Simon gained acclaim as one half of the folk-rock duo Simon & Garfunkel, which released its debut album in 1964.
 A year later Simon released a solo album, “The Paul Simon Songbook.”
 He returned to making records with Simon & Garfunkel until the duo split up in 1970.

 Simon has since released 13 solo albums.